 We have talked with teachers from across the globe who have utilized our MOOC in various ways.
 Some are selecting one MOOC Unit to reinforce particular pedagogical objectives, some are linking our exploration of Hong Kong Cinema to general studies, global studies, cultural history or other film and digital media courses.
 More frequently, we find that teachers invite us into their online classrooms as “virtual guest lecturers.”
 (You don’t even have to feed or entertain us when we visit!)
 Internationally-recognized film studies scholars Professor Gina Marchetti and Dr. Aaron Han Joon Magnan-Park from the HKU Department of Comparative Literature and Dr. Stacilee Ford from the HKU Department of History, the American Studies Program, and the Gender Studies Program, have worked with the creative assistance of HKU TELI (Technology-Enriched Learning Initiative) to provide various ways to enrich your efforts, internationalize your curriculum, and add a little variety to your teaching plans.

-With the self-paced version of Hong Kong Cinema Through a Global Lens we invite you to join our discussion forums to share insights with learners with a range of experiences and interests.
+You are also invited to join our discussion forums to share insights with learners with a range of experiences and interests.
 You and your students are welcome to offer your own perspectives on the films and issues we highlight.
 Join our learning community and find out what you have to learn and offer, regardless of how much or how little you know about Hong Kong and its cinematic scene.

 You’ll find Hong Kong Cinema through a Global Lens, which is free of charge, via the EdX platform on the Internet.
 Be sure to click “audit” when prompted for no-strings-attached access to nearly all of our course materials.
 Lively and student-centered, this MOOC is appropriate for secondary, tertiary, and lifelong learners from all corners of the globe, who have a good command of the English language.
 Teachers are especially welcome!
 As you adapt various modules and materials for your own classroom or e-learning needs, you’ll expand student perspectives while giving yourself a little breathing space to face whatever challenges arise.
 All modules come with subtitles in English and simplified Chinese characters.

 What, specifically, awaits learners who are interested in Hong Kong Cinema Through a Global Lens?
 We begin with a lively and historically-grounded exploration of globalization through the lens of Hong Kong cinema, featuring crisp analyses of the actors and filmmakers whose lives and films connect the local Hong Kong scene to global histories, events, and trends.
 Throughout the six-unit course, students encounter stars including Bruce Lee, Jackie Chan, and Maggie Cheung as well as award-winning directors such as John Woo, Mabel Cheung, Andrew Lau, Alan Mak and Wong Kar-Wai.